LyleScott/ls3.io-v2/content/posts/python_is_int.md

     try:
         return foobar + 10
     except:
-        raise ValueError('This input must be a number!')
+        raise ValueError("This input must be a number!")
 ```

 Whenever I stumble upon something like this, I like to break out `timeit` to compare.